Best Photo Editing Apps for iPhone in 2026

 Adobe Lightroom

-Best for: Professional photographers needing RAW processing on mobile.
+Best for: Professional photographers editing RAW files on iPhone

 Canva

-Best for: Social media managers and small business owners.
+Best for: Social media managers and small business owners who need design templates

 InShot

-Best for: Beginners creating quick social media content.
+Best for: Beginners creating quick social media videos and photo edits

-Best for: Creative users needing diverse templates and AI tools.
+Best for: Creative projects needing stickers, effects, and AI background removal

 Snapchat